 1. Begin with the Desired Result

-Identify the goal for your challenge in terms of how it will benefit your business.
 You're not creating a challenge just for the sake of it.
 There has to be a tie-in with your own business goals.
-Do you want more sales as a result?
-More customer testimonials and success stories?
+For example, do you want:

 Your business goal will help you determine the type of challenge you run, who participates in it, and how you structure it.